 Earning Marriott Platinum with credit card spending

-That’s a lot of spending, so personally I’d take a different approach, as I’ll cover below.
+While this is a great credit card for other reasons, that’s a lot of spending, so personally, I’d take a different approach, as I’ll cover below.

 Earning Marriott Platinum with credit card elite nights